MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 1. At the top of the **Property Pages** dialog that appears, set **Configuration** to **All Configurations** and **Platform** to **Win32**.

-1. Set the specific properties as described below, then select **OK**.
+1. Set the specific properties as described in the following table, then select **OK**.

     | Tab | Property | Value |
     | --- | --- | --- |